 Below is a brief summary of the 15 Articles of the Model Constitution, click any Article number to go directly to the full Article and scroll to the Section of interest.
 Alternatively type your key word into the Search box.
-Once at the Model Section you can also go on to view any proposed amendments, votes and comments – just by clicking on the link under each Section.
+Once at the Model Section you can also go on to view any proposed amendments, votes and comments – just by again clicking on the Section.
 This takes you to its dedicated page in the Activity Hub.
-Once at the Hub you will be invited to register and participate in building the Constitution. (not active yet)
+Once at the Hub you will be invited to register and participate in building the Constitution.

 The Search option will highlight words in the Consitution that match your search phrase.
 Press Enter to move through the matching words.

 Article 2.
-The adoption of European standards of human rights into the constitution; prohibition of discrimination; the rights and obligations of citizenship; the right to life and to die with dignity; the right to free quality healthcare at the point of need; the right to free secular education up to secondary level and beyond on the basis of qualification; habeus corpus and official languages.
+The adoption of European standards of human rights into the constitution; prohibition of discrimination; the rights and obligations of citizenship; the right to life and dignity; the right to free quality healthcare at the point of need; the right to free education up to secondary level and beyond on the basis of qualification.

 Article 3.
-A popular vote will decide the hereditary or elected status of the Head of State; the role and duties of the Head of State in the parliamentary and public life
+Following Independence, a national referendum will decide the hereditary or elected status of the Head of State; the role and duties of the Head of State in the parliamentary and public life.

 Article 6.
-The procedures leading to the recall of an MP and for the initiation of a public petition to the government.
+The procedures leading to the recall of an MP; the protocols for the initiation and management of Constitutional Referendums and for the initiation of a public petition to the government.

 Article 7.
-The structure and composition of the Executive; restrictions on external or commercial interests; the transparency and registration of lobbyists; the creation of non-government organisations; requirement of a two thirds majority referendum for entering the major obligations, treaties or transfer of governmental powers granted under this constitution.
+The structure and composition of the Executive; restrictions on external or commercial interests; the transparency and registration of lobbyists; the creation of non-government organisations; requirement of a referendum for entering the major obligations, treaties or transfer of governmental powers granted under this Constitution.

 Article 9.
 The structure, powers and obligations of a fully independent Judiciary; the Courts.

 Article 10.
-Amendments to the Constitution will require a two-thirds majority vote in parliament followed by a public plebiscite achieving a two-thirds majority vote.
+Amendments to the Constitution will require a two-thirds majority vote in parliament followed by a public referendum.

 Article 12.
-Two Tier Local Authority, Responsibilities, Elections and qualification of Regional and Burgh Councillors; Funding, Remuneration, Boundaries; citizen referenda and Recall.
+Two Tier Local Authority, Responsibilities, Elections and qualification of Regional and Burgh Councillors; Funding, Remuneration, Boundaries; Citizen referendums and Recall.

 Article 13.
-Making provision for truly independent commissions and commissioners to investigate and rule on matters of public concern; the provision of a short part-time college course introducing new members and councillors to the skills and responsibilities of public office.
+Making provision for truly independent commissions and commissioners to investigate and rule on matters of public concern; the provision of a training course introducing new members and councillors to the skills and responsibilities of public office.